 - Longreach is the fifth district laboratory for the Toowoomba group.
 Transport arrangements mean it is more feasible to send ‘Short expiry’ stock to the Royal Brisbane and Women’s Hospital.

 - Toowoomba also transfers ‘short expiry’ stock to the Royal Brisbane and Women’s Hospital if required.

 - The Toowoomba laboratory takes great care when ordering stock.
-The laboratory orders blood to coincide with the delivery schedule provided by the Blood Service.
-If the laboratory is aware there is stock coming from the satellite laboratories, this is taken into consideration and less blood is ordered from the Blood Service in Brisbane (around 2 hours by road).
+The laboratory orders blood to coincide with the delivery schedule provided by the Australian Red Cross Lifeblood (Lifeblood).
+If the laboratory is aware there is stock coming from the satellite laboratories, this is taken into consideration and less blood is ordered from Lifeblood in Brisbane (around 2 hours by road).